Welcome to Earth Expeditions – this site is all about Exploration, Adventure Travel and Wildlife from around the World.

 I watched the families resting at a spot where the Howler monkeys lay on their backs along branches or would hang upside down by their prehensile tails scooping up leaves and fruit to eat.
 They seemed to love play fighting and also spent time using sticks and rocks like tools, tapping one on another, it was interesting to see.

 The adults of the Capuchin Monkeys looked on while their young played, I stared into the eyes of an adult male sitting nearby on a branch; his face was so expressive and human looking and his eyes seemed to be full of an ancient wisdom.

 The monkeys were less threatened that day, as I did not have my camera with me, even the two sentry guards seemed more at ease.
 I moved slowly from behind my tree sitting in full view and they at last seemed to accept me, it was a special day and I felt extremely privileged to be this close to them.

-No mangos were thrown and this time I got back to the hut without being followed by them… or so I thought.
-However, just as I was in sight of the hut I was suddenly covered in a sweet, hot sticky liquid; one of the monkeys had peed on me!
+No mangoes were thrown and this time I got back to the hut without being followed by them… or so I thought.
+However, just as I was in sight of the hut I was suddenly covered in a sweet, hot sticky liquid; one of the monkeys had urinated on me!

 After 5 weeks out there I returned to do a photographic exhibition at the Vale and Downland Museum and did talks about my encounters at public events and on BBC Radio Oxford.